eshun/Luckysheet/docs/guide/api.md

 - **Parameter**：

 	- {Array} [data]: The data of a two-dimensional array of cells to be assigned.
-The value of each cell can be a string or a number, or an object conforming to the Luckysheet format.
+The value of each cell can be a string or a number, or an object conforming to the sheet format.
 Refer to [cell attribute table](/zh /guide/cell.html)
 	- {PlainObject} [setting]: optional parameters
     	+ {Array | Object | String} [range]: The range of the selection, the format of the supported selection is `"A1:B2"`, `"sheetName!A1:B2"` or `{row:[0,1],column: [0,1]}`, can only be a single selection; the default is the current selection
     	+ {Number} [order]: Worksheet subscript; the default value is the current worksheet subscript